srajasimman/srajasimman/README.md

 - 📫 How to reach me **srajasimman@gmail.com**

-- ⚡ Fun fact **I am lazy person and I will do everything faster then others**
+- ⚡ Fun fact **I may look like a lazy person. but my brain functions 24/7 :wink:**

 ### Connect with me
 <p align="left">